rustprooflabs/pgconfig-ce/README.md

 ## Add new config files

-Build target version of Postgres from source.
+To add a new configuration version, build target Postgres version from source.
 [Example in post](https://blog.rustprooflabs.com/2019/07/postgresql-postgis-install-from-source-raspberry-pi).
+Take the contents of the `postgresql.conf` file, clean out all comments, uncomment all default GUCs.
+Place in `webapp/config` and update `VERSIONS` list ini `pgconfig.py`.

+Example of getting configuration after building from source.

 ```bash
 cat /usr/local/pgsql/data/postgresql.conf
 ```

-Clean out all comments, uncomment all default GUCs.

 ## Unit tests